Jesseca Liu: Career

-She snagged a role in the 100-episode drama series Portrait of Home in 2005.
+Liu snagged a role in the 100-episode drama series Portrait of Home in 2005.
 She played a Vietnamese bride Ruan Mianmian, and starred opposite veteran thespians Adrian Pang and Louise Lee.
-She was nominated for Best Supporting Actress and Most Popular Newcomer Award categories for the Star Awards 2005 ceremony with her role as Ruan Mianmian in Portrait of Home.
+She was nominated for Best Supporting Actress and Most Popular Newcomer categories for the Star Awards 2005 ceremony with her role as Ruan Mianmian in Portrait of Home.
 She won the Most Popular Newcomer Award that year.

-Departure from MediaCorp

 Liu's contract with MediaCorp expired in May 2010.
-She then went on to sign a contract with HIM International Music (Singapore) in the same year, while managing her family's spa business.
+She then went on to sign a contract with HIM International Music (Singapore) the same year, while managing her family's spa business.

+In 2014, Liu wrote a script and it was made into a miniseries Who Killed The Lead? by Mediacorp.
+Liu would starred in the miniseries.

+In 2015, Liu returned to Mediacorp.

 Personal life

-Liu married Jeremy Chan on 16 July 2017.
+Liu met Jeremy Chan through work.
+They married on 16 July 2017.